luizgdsmdev/Javascript-studies/basics/functions/intro.md

 ````

 Some of the reasons for using this approach could be:
-- **Doesn't pollute** the global object namespaces, through scope or closures by isolating declarations within the function:
+- **prevents pollution** of the global object namespaces, through scope or closures by isolating declarations within the function:
 ````javascript
 let num = 10;
 let printNum = function print(){console.log(num)};